Brain-Dynamics/QCAS/README.md

 * Qt (4.8.6)
 * CMAKE (2.8)

+And for the coverage you are going to need.

+* lcov
+*  genhtml

 You also need to have enable the REST Api of the CAS server to access the service.
 In the middle of this [link](http://jasig.github.io/cas/4.0.x/protocol/REST-Protocol.html) you can find cas server configuration to enable it.

 ## Compiling and installing the project